type-theory/type-theory-study-group/README.md

 Studying type theory is to understand the techniques of types and can be a foundation for studying mathematical foundations in type theory or for better understanding (or even creating) programming languages which are amenable to and analyzed by systems of types.
 It also has a transformative effect on understanding formal languages, on working within them, and on wielding logics.

-##### First meeting
+##### Next meeting

-The first meeting will take place on Friday, 13-Nov-2015 @ 6pm EST over Google Hangouts.
-Please read chapters 1 and 2.
+- When: November 13th, 6 pm EST
+- Where: Google Hangouts
+- Material: Ch 1 and 2 of PFPL
+- Discussion Leaders: Joseph Abrahamson, Danny Gratzer, and Craig Stuntz

 ##### Connect with us